catmcgarvey/branching-strategy-demo/graph_ql_example.md

  }
 }
 ```
 In order for this to work we will also need to add the variable values which will be used to call the addReaction method.
 The input request below should be copied into the query parameters input box.
-The content value below indicates the emoji which will be posted.
-Try an emoji out.

 ```
 {